-Gateway - A system that interconnects networks.
+Gateway - A device that interconnects networks with different, incompatible communications protocols.

 Half Duplex - Data transmission that can occur in two directions over a single line, but only one direction at a time.

 Hardware - The physical aspect of computers, telecommunications, and other information technology devices.